pierrefdz/pierrefdz.github.io/README.md

-Personal website, some elements come from the al-folio theme (dark mode and bibliography element).
+Personal website, some elements come from the al-folio theme (dark mode).